Unsubscribe

 Portfolio Manager and Managing Director

-Eve Lando is portfolio manager for Thornburg Investment Management.
+Eve Lando is a portfolio manager for Thornburg Investment Management.
 She joined Thornburg's municipal team in 2019 as associate portfolio manager and was named portfolio manager in 2020.
 Eve holds a BA in urban studies from Columbia University and a JD from Brooklyn Law School, with a concentration in business law studies.
-She has extensive experience in municipal bond research and…
+She has extensive experience in municipal bond research…

 Learn More